rorosaurus/esp8266-goggles/using.md

+Note: When wifi is enabled, the patterns automatically change every few seconds.
+The patterns will not automatically change when wifi is off.

 # Buttons and Modes
 * Short click: changes the pattern (unless you're in a group)
 * Medium hold: perform a wink, then resync with group